Jobs in Iraq are available in support of the US military through a number of government agencies and contracting companies.

 The US Army awarded the $150b LOGCAP IV (Logistics Civil Augmentation Program) contract for food, housing and other services to the U.S. soldiers in Iraq, Afghanistan and Kuwait in 2007.
 Three companies were awarded the right to compete for task orders: Fluor, Dyncorp and KBR.
 Many companies provide subcontractor support to these three prime contractors.

-Of the 10,136 contractors supporting U.S. Government operations in Iraq, approximately 4,485 contractors are directly supporting DoD-funded contracts.
-This is a 15% increase over last quarter, due to an increase in the demand for Logistics/Maintenance and Transportation contractors.
+Of the approximately 11,965 contractors supporting U.S. Government operations in Iraq and Syria, approximately 5,508 contractors are directly supporting DoD-funded contracts.
+This is an 11.8% increase over last quarter, in part due to the inclusion of Syria reports in this quarter.

-The following numbers reflect DoD contractor personnel numbers and covers DoD contractor personnel deployed in Afghanistan (Operation Freedom’s Sentinel), Iraq (Operation Inherent Resolve), and the U.S. Central Command (USCENTCOM) area of responsibility (AOR).
+The following numbers reflect DoD contractor personnel numbers and covers DoD contractor personnel deployed in Iraq and Syria.
 You can see the numbers for previous quarters here.

 U.S. Citizens :